-C ociologists have always Studied fear for it provides an important profile that says a lot about a variety of social processes.
-Existential fears are always present, like the fear of death, private life, or dear people.
+SERGEI KARA-MURZA is a professor of political science, a journalist, and a member of the Russian Union of Writers.
+Author of a number of books, including The Power of Manipulation (2009), and Russia Targeted: Threats to the Russian Civilization (2010).
+Exclusively for RJ ociologists have always Studied fear for it provides an important profile that says a lot about a variety of social processes.
+Existential fears always present, like the fear of death, private life, or dear people.
 During times of stability in the USSR, these fears were pronounced. most Between the late 1980's and early 1990's, social fears became prominent.
 Fears that were previously unknown to the public the fear of unemployment, unsecured old age, crime, ethnic violence, and even state-induced violence - all spread rapidly during this period.
 After all, when did we first see a truncheon in Moscow?
 In May 1989.
 People never saw it before because there was never the fear that it would be used against them.
 All these social fears materialized at a later stage.

-There are realistic fears that allow one to adjust his course of action; these positive fears. are However, they often tend to be transformed into irrational and neurotic fears when some threats are exaggerated and others unaccounted for Whenever such a mechanism of adaptation to the environment is deformed it becomes dysfunctional and ultimately makes a person weaker and vulnerable.
+There are realistic fears that allow one to adjust his course of action; these positive However, they often tend to be transformed into irrational and neurotic fears when some threats are exaggerated and othunaccounted for Whenever such a mechanism of adaptation to the environment is deformed it becomes dysfunctional and ultimately makes a person weaker and vulnerization has brought with it a set of new fears.
+It is clear that when there was a secure national state, Foreign Ministry, customs, and the security of one's own cultural space, people felt well protected.
+But globalization has taken away this feeling of security, and as a result has provoked a surge of ethnic consciousness.
+Nationalism has grown stronger in response to globalization; and this response is a painful one.